unicode-org/message-format-wg/spec/registry.md

 > [!NOTE]
-> Implementations are not expected to implement this exactly as written,
+> Implementations are not expected to implement this exactly as written, as there are clearly optimizations that can be applied.
-> as there are clearly optimizations that can be applied.
+However, the observed behavior must be consistent with what is described here.

 > [!NOTE]
 > Only integer matching is required in the Technical Preview.